 Why does saying no to everything happen?

 Between roughly 18 and 36 months, toddlers discover that they are a separate person with their own preferences.
-Saying 'no' is how they practise this — it's one of the first words that gives them real power over their environment.
-This is widely recognised in child development as a healthy autonomy-seeking phase, not defiance.
+Saying "no" is how they practise this — it's one of the first words that gives them real power over their environment.
+The American Academy of Pediatrics describes this as healthy autonomy-seeking, not defiance: "most children defy their parents' wishes from time to time as part of growing up and testing adult guidelines, and it is one way for children to learn about and discover their own selves, express their individuality, and achieve a sense of autonomy."
 Their brain is also developing rapidly but the part responsible for flexible thinking and compromise (the prefrontal cortex) won't mature for years.
 So they have the drive to assert independence but not yet the ability to negotiate or see alternatives.
-A toddler who says 'no' to everything is doing exactly what their development requires — even when it's exhausting for you.
+A toddler who says "no" to everything is doing exactly what their development requires — even when it's exhausting for you.

 What should I avoid during saying no to everything?

 Don't turn every request into a power struggle — you'll both lose.
-Avoid asking yes/no questions when you need compliance ('Do you want to put your coat on?' invites 'no').
+Avoid asking yes/no questions when you need compliance ("Do you want to put your coat on?" invites "no").
 Don't take it personally — they're not rejecting you, they're practising independence.
-Don't match their intensity — shouting 'yes you will!' escalates without teaching anything.
-Avoid giving in to every 'no' just to keep the peace — they need gentle, consistent boundaries alongside their autonomy.
+Don't match their intensity — shouting "yes you will!" escalates without teaching anything.
+Avoid giving in to every "no" just to keep the peace — toddlers need gentle, consistent boundaries alongside their autonomy.
+The AAP also cautions parents that strong-willed children are particularly sensitive to feeling controlled, so the way you frame a request often matters more than the request itself.

 Most families see fewer incidents within 2–3 weeks of a consistent response.
 It’s normal for the behaviour to briefly intensify before improving — this is a sign your child is testing the new boundary, not that it isn’t working.